FISCO-BCOS/FISCO-BCOS-DOC/3.x/en/docs/operation_and_maintenance/console/console_config.md

     Console Description

-    - When the console configuration file configures multiple node connections in a group, some nodes in the group may exit the group during operation, so the information returned by the console polling node query may be inconsistent, which is a normal phenomenon.。We recommend that you use the console to configure a node or ensure that the configured node is always in the group, so that the information in the group queried during the synchronization time is consistent.。
+    -When the console configuration file configures multiple node connections in a group, because some nodes in the group may exit the group during the operation, the information returned by the console polling node query may be inconsistent, which is normal。We recommend that you use the console to configure a node or ensure that the configured node is always in the group, so that the information in the group queried during the synchronization time is consistent。
 ```

 ### 3. Start the console